Vendor Neutral Archive: Literature

 Michael Gray offers his essential ingredients of a VNA in his 2009 blog entry, making reference to Acuo's checklist of attributes, the most recent form of which can be found in Shannon Werb's white paper on attributes of a "true" VNA.

+In 1997 Larry Sitka left 3M/Imation having assisted Cemax/Icon in construction of Archive Manager and a decentralized archive called IMAS which was never released to the market and started a company called Acuo Technologies.
+It took 2 years and 3 months to raise capital to hire 3 other founding Acuo engineers.
+Funded by a private investor named Jim Jundt, Acuo officially opened an office on Jan 1, 2000 with 4 employees.
+The company focused on separating viewing applications (PACS) from data management and storage devices.

+Acuo provided a service giving vendor agnostic viewing over a single normalized central repository for all imaging content.
+Content was stored/linked inside Acuo using messaging and protocols by routing, mapping of DICOM messaging.
+To PACS the Acuo solution looked like a single repository when content came from locally stored, or protocol connected locations.
+It was Michael Gray who in 2004 coined the phrase "Vendor Neutral Archive" directly referencing the Acuo platform’s ability to separate Viewing, Content Management and Message Orchestration, and Storage.
+Acuo’s ROI was built around pulling the archive out of PACS, never again paying for migrations (application or storage) and enabling best of breed access to viewing applications sitting on top.
+Vendor Neutrality from PACS viewing applications and Storage providers sitting underneath.

+Many Healthcare delivery organizations are still reaping the savings from those installations, some as old as 23 years.

 Herman Oosterwijk provides a more recent description on behalf of Teramedica, in his white paper, in which he offers a more detailed definition: "A Vendor Neutral Archive (VNA) is a medical device that provides scalable image and information and life cycle management so that images and related information can be queried, stored, and retrieved in a manner that is defined by open standards at multiple department, enterprise, and regional level while maintaining patient privacy and security.
 Characteristic for a VNA is that it provides a patient-centric approach that transcends upgrades and changes of the different viewing, acquisition, and workflow management components as they should be interchangeable without having to migrate, convert, or change the data formats or interface of the VNA."

 The relationship of VNA to storage of medical images in the cloud is also nebulous, though offers high potential for buzzword compliance, and Michael Gray provides some clarity in his paper commissioned by EMC.

 Various alternative deployment models and frameworks have been described, which address matters of cost, value and barriers to entry.

 Since the term "VNA" has been so abused as a marketing term, it has already achieved mythical status.